suejinkim20/suejinkim20/README.md

 ### Hi there!
 I'm Suejin Kim
 I'm a web developer specializing in building and maintaining front end web applications.
+I love building applications that are both beautiful and accessible and I'm passionate about designing and writing clean, user-friendly, and efficient web applications.
 I also dabble in UI/UX, wiring up content management systems, and metrics collection and analysis.
-I believe in the importance of building applications that are both beautiful and accessible and I'm passionate about designing and writing clean, user-friendly, and efficient web applications.

 <!--
 Full Stack Web Developer with a background in classroom teaching.
 Recognized for strong work ethic and relationship-building skills with colleagues and students.
 Dedicated, creative, self-reflective problem solver.
 Passionate about designing and writing clean, user-friendly, and efficient web applications.
 Constructive collaborator committed to finding and communicating solutions.
 Perpetual learner and improver.
 Graduate of UNC- Chapel Hill Coding Bootcamp with an A+ average.